 - Because antibiotics are used less in organic systems, organic is an important part of the solution to preventing antibiotic-resistant diseases.

-- Organic cows are pasture-raised with a focus on the health and natural behavior of livestock.
+- Organic farmers focus on the health and natural behavior of livestock.

 NOFA-NY’s Vision for Organic Dairy